 Section 3.
 Classified Senate Representatives to Campus Committees

 The President of the Classified Senate will be required to sit on specific campus committees.
-The president will, when possible, appoint Senate members to sit on committees in place of the Senate president or in the president's absence.
+The president will, when possible and appropriate, appoint Senate members to sit on committees in place of the Senate president or in the president's absence.
 These committees may be but are not limited to:

 Classified senators will be asked to attend at least one Board of Trustee meeting per year.

 Classified Senate representatives shall be appointed to the following committees and be expected to report at monthly classified Senate meetings under Standing Committee Reports:

 A. Planning and Budget Committee